0xbitx/DEDSEC_M2PDF/README.md

   * Stealthy Injection: Embeds malware into a PDF file without altering its appearance or functionality.
   * Preserves Original PDF: The injected PDF remains fully functional and visually identical to the original.
-  * Custom Payloads: Supports custom malware payloads for advanced use cases.
   * Cross-Platform: Works on Windows, Linux, and macOS.

 ### INSTALLATION